odoomrp/odoomrp-utils/mrp_show_related_attachment/README.rst

 MRP show related attachment
 ===========================

-This module adds the new tab "Product attachments" in manufacturing order form, in which product to produce attachments documents shown.
+This module adds a new tab called "Product attachments" in manufacturing order form that shows the attachments of the product to produce.

-The new tab "Work center attachments" is also displayed, in work center form, in which work center attachmets documents shown.
+There's also a new tab "Work center attachments" in work center view, in which the attachments of the work center are shown.

 Credits
 =======